Profex993/Music-player/README.md

 ### Supported file formates: ``` .waw, .mp3 ```.
 ### Metadata reader + album cover for ``` .mp3 ``` file format.
 ### User data saving:
-#### last opened directory and volume value is saved so the user doesnt have to set it each time.
+#### Last opened directory and volume value is saved so the user doesnt have to set it each time.
 ### Loop function
 ### Autoplay function
 ### Key binds via controlls.